Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines

 This work proposes a novel approach to improve the enforcement of Neumann boundary conditions in the SBM by incorporating local $h$-, $p$-, and $k$-refinement within an isogeometric framework using THB-splines.
 The key insight is that the order of the Taylor expansion of boundary fluxes is limited by the polynomial degree $p$ of the basis functions.
 While the solution approximation can reach order $p+1$, higher derivatives required for accurate gradient representation vanish in standard bases.
 By locally elevating the spline degree in regions with Neumann conditions, higher-order Taylor expansions of gradients become feasible, aiming to restore optimal convergence behavior.
 THB-splines enable this selective degree elevation without increasing the polynomial degree globally.

-Additionally, we introduce an enhanced shift operator including mixed partial derivatives, unlike the standard version.
-The effectiveness of the proposed method is assessed through theoretical analysis and numerical experiments.
-The results demonstrate that combining SBM with localized degree elevation improves Neumann boundary treatment in immersed isogeometric discretizations.
+Furthermore, we propose an enhanced shift operator based on a tensor-product multi-index expansion.
+While the classical directional Taylor operator retains all derivatives of total order $p$, the enhanced formulation includes derivatives with a total order up to $2p$. {The effectiveness of the proposed method is systematically assessed through numerical experiments.} The results demonstrate that combining SBM with localized degree elevation improves Neumann boundary treatment in immersed isogeometric discretizations.
 This strategy opens new possibilities for accurate and efficient simulation of problems that involve complex geometries and boundary conditions.